Blog

 sfc /scannow

-7. Reactivation of the system after hardware replacement
+7. System restoration after hardware replacement

 • Go to Settings > Update & Security > Activation > Troubleshoot.